sunilaryal/sunilaryal.github.io/_pages/about.md

 * Aug 2018: A paper accepted at the 25th International Conference on Neural Information Processing (ICONIP 2018), Congratulations to Meena Santhanagopalan
 * Jun 2018: Attended and presented a paper at the Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2018)
 * Feb 2018: A paper accepted at the 22nd Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2018)
-* Dec 2017: Completed PhD from Monash University, Australia
-* Nov 2017: Invited to pitch research project in the 2017 US-AUS Robotics & Autonomy Workshop in Adelaide, Australia
-* Nov 2017: A paper accepted at the 11th Australasian Conference on Health Informatics and Knowledge Management (HIKM 2018), Congratulations to Meena Santhanagopalan
-* Sep 2017: PhD thesis submitted for examination
-* Aug 2017: Attended International Joint Conference on Artificial Intelligence (IJCAI 2017)
-* Mar 2017: A paper accepted for publication in the journal of Knowledge and Information Systems (KAIS)